Top Gun Flies the REACTION 54 Jet

 An important item during preflight checks was to verify the air-tank pressure for the retracts.

-Checking the Air-Tank Pressure for Retracts
+Checking the Air-Tank Pressure for Retractse

 Before the startup, Charles connected the Ground Display Terminal (GDT).
 The GDT is used to program, operate, or monitor the TEMS.